4WD MODIFICATIONS - TECH TORQUE

 Claimed payload of the Rivian R1T ute is only 800kg, but towing capability is five tonnes, so it seems to be aimed at the USA’s town-pickup and towing market.

 There is a front bin, plus a transverse bin behind the rear seats, in addition to a 1400mm-long cargo tub.

 Air suspension at all four corners means the Rivian’s ground clearance can vary between 240mm and 360mm.

 “The R1T will launch with a robust hardware suite with multiple modalities including camera, lidar, radar, ultrasonic and a high precision GPS coupled with high-definition maps,” the company’s press kit said.

 “This hardware enables ‘Level 3’ (hands off the wheel and eyes off the road) autonomy for highway operation.

 “Beyond the highway Level 3, the vehicle will have a range of self-driving features focused on enabling active lifestyles.”

-The first release will be the ute, which has a RRP around US$70,000, less federal and state tax incentives for EVs that could chip up to 10 grand off that.
+The first release was the ute, which had a RRP around US$70,000, less federal and state tax incentives for EVs that chipped up to 10 grand off that.

-Yes, even Trump’s USA has EV incentives, as do many developed countries, but not ScoMo’s coal-addicted Australia, of course.
+Yes, even Trump’s USA had EV incentives, as do many developed countries, but not in coal-addicted Australia, of course.